venusjivani/mantl/docs/getting_started/index.rst

           ``ansible -e ansible_python_interpreter=/path/to/python2``.

 The following steps assume that you have provisioned your cloud host by taking the steps listed in one of the guides listed above.
 We're going to assume you deployed hosts using
 Terraform (all the way through terraform apply).

-This project ships with a dynamic inventory file to read Terraform ``.tfstate`` files.
-If you are running ansible from the root directory of the project, this inventory file will be used by default.
-If not, or to use a custom inventory file, you can use the ``-i`` argument of ``ansible`` or ``ansible-playbook`` to specify the inventory file path.
+This project ships with a dynamic inventory file to read Terraform``.tfstate`` files.
+The steps below include the inventory file, but if you are running ansible from the root directory of the project and leave out the ``-i`` argument, this inventory file will be used by default.
+If you are not running ansible from the root directory, or would like to use a custom inventory file, you can use the ``-i`` argument of ``ansible`` or ``ansible-playbook`` to specify the inventory file path.

 For example:

     .. code-block:: shell